 Want to join our listserv to stay up to date with departmental news and events?
 Email the Department Administrator with your class year and request to join our email list today!

 Learn more about our course offerings for the upcoming academic year!
-We hosted program planning events Jul 21st – 24th to answer student questions.
+We are hosting Program Planning for Summer & Fall 2021 on Tues, Mar 9th to answer student questions.
 Email the department administrator, Melissa Flores (email@example.com) for the recording(s) if you missed us!

 Ahead of Antibiotic Awareness Week, we sat down with Dr. Allison Lopatkin and discussed antibiotic resistance, computational biology, and mentorship.

 We strongly encourage students to get involved in research during the summer, academic year, or both.
 For many students, research is one of the most intellectually rewarding experiences at Barnard.
 In the summer, many students participate in the Summer Research Institute (SRI) and receive a stipend for their work, while during the academic year, they receive credit for their work.

 The culmination of a year-long research project by students enrolled in Guided Research & Seminar and Senior Thesis Research, this year's Symposium will showcase the work of 20 students presenting their findings across biological disciplines.
 On Zoom, seniors will give 15-minute thesis presentations in the morning, followed by Guided Research students presenting posters in a virtual session in the afternoon.
 On Wednesday, May 6th, the program containing all Zoom links will be live at the link below.

 Every semester, the department gathers for a short break from all of their hard work for coffee and pastries.
 In the spring, we toasted our graduating seniors and welcomed our newly declared sophomore majors to the Barnard Biology family on the Diana Center green roof.